 Gold ETFs work similarly to mutual funds; the only difference between the two is that mutual funds invest in equity and debt securities, whereas Gold ETFs have just physical gold in their portfolio.
 This is how Gold ETFs work:

 - ETF Units are created – The mutual fund generates gold units keeping physical gold at the core.
 Once these gold units get listed in the stock market, they are available for trading.

 - Valuation Changes of ETF Units – Since Gold ETF units track physical gold as a benchmark, any changes in the value of the physical gold may result in changes in the Net Asset Value of the Gold ETF.

 Are there any benefits of investing in Gold ETF?

 Like all mutual funds, investing in Gold ETFs have some advantages.
 Here are a few of them –

 - There is no need to worry about safeguarding your investment: It goes without saying that gold ETFs are in digital format, which is stored in one’s trading or Demat account.
 Investors needn’t worry about its security or safety as the product is not in physical form.

 - You needn’t worry about the purity of gold: Gold ETFs invest in physical gold that has to meet internationally acceptable hallmarked gold standards and with minimum fineness (or purity) of 995 parts per 1000 (99.5%).
 Hence investors needn’t worry about the purity or quality of gold, unlike purchasing physical gold where your investment value may involve some risk.

 - The similarity in pricing: As gold ETFs are traded at the stock exchange, investors, irrespective of their geographical location, may invest in these funds at prevailing trading prices.
-On the other hand, when it comes to buying physical gold, prices may differ from vendor to vendor.
+On the other hand, when buying physical gold, prices may differ from vendor to vendor.